One of the most disappointing dining experiences one will ever encounter is a bad steak. Sometimes it's worse than not eating any steak at all.

 How to sous vide a steak

 However, even if you prepare steak sous vide, you'll still need to sear it or grill it at the end to produce that caramelized desired crust.
+Here's how to sous vide a steak:

 - Season steak with salt and pepper on both sides.